santiher/python-helpscout-v2/README.md

 As a consequence, even post and deletes have to be "nexted" if using the *hit* method.

+## Installation

+The package can be installed cloning the repository and doing `python setup.py install` or `pip install .`.

+It can also be install from pypi.org doing `pip install python-helpscout-v2`.

 ## Authentication

 In order to use the API you need an app id and app secret.